-- testing and assessment programmes;
+- · testing and assessment programmes;

 - placements;

 - field trips;

 - residential schools(also known as block release programmes).

-92.2.1 Assistance from DIISRTE's Indigenous Education Training Programme (IETP)
+92.2.1 Assistance from the Indigenous Education Training Programme (IETP)

-Where an education provider receives assistance under DIISRTE's IETP Away from Base element to fund travel and accommodation costs of student participation in a course of study, then field trips, placements and residential schools in this course will not be approved for ABSTUDY Away from Base assistance.
+Where an education provider receives assistance under the Department of Prime Minister and Cabinet's (PM&C's) IETP Away from Base element to fund travel and accommodation costs of student participation in a course of study, then field trips, placements and residential schools in this course will not be approved for ABSTUDY Away from Base assistance.
 Students enrolled in these courses would need to apply to the education provider for this assistance.

-DIISRTE's IETP Away from Base element does not fund the costs of student participation in Testing and Assessment activities.
-Therefore, even where DIISRTE's IETP Away from Base funds the cost of student participation in a particular course, ABSTUDY Away from Base assistance is available to attend a testing and assessment programmeme in order to gain entry to that course.
+PM&C's IETP Away from Base element does not fund the costs of student participation in Testing and Assessment activities.
+Therefore, even where PM&C's IETP Away from Base funds the cost of student participation in a particular course, ABSTUDY Away from Base assistance is available to attend a testing and assessment programme in order to gain entry to that course.

-Where DIISRTE's IETP Away from Base, funds the costs of student participation in a course, a student is still entitled to claim ABSTUDY non means-tested ABSTUDY Incidentals Allowance.
+Where PM&C's IETP Away from Base, funds the costs of student participation in a course, a student is still entitled to claim ABSTUDY non means-tested ABSTUDY Incidentals Allowance.